-2. Senso-Ji Buddist Temple
+1. Visit Senso-Ji Buddist Temple

-Sensoji Temple is the oldest temple in Tokyo, located in the historical district of Asakusa.
+Senso-ji Temple is the oldest temple in Tokyo, located in the historical district of Asakusa.
 See the famed Kaminarimon gate, photograph the sake barrels at the temple and use incense sticks to purify your soul.
-This cultural activity is very popular with locals as you will see many Japanese follow their Buddhist spiritual traditions.
+This cultural activity is very popular with locals, as you will see many Japanese follow their Buddhist spiritual traditions.

 This was the first place we visited when we first arrived in Tokyo, being so close to other major attractions like the Tokyo Skytree and Ueno Park.

-Insider Tip: The best way to get there is to take the subway to Asakusa Station, Asakusa or Ginza lines.
+Useful Information: The best way to get there is to take the subway to Asakusa Station, Asakusa or Ginza lines.
 The temple is a short 10 mins walk away from the station.
 On your way, you will pass the wonderful Nakamise Dori, a long touristic street lined with food stalls and souvenirs shops.

 3. Relax at an onsen

-Soaking in an onsen is a popular activity amongst locals but it's slowly becoming a bucket list experience for tourists in Tokyo too.
-It can be a chance to talk with locals as the Japanese consider an onsen, the perfect place to socialise with one another.
+To experience an onsen is one of the most cultural activities in Tokyo and definitely needs to be added to your bucket list.
+Soaking in an onsen is a popular activity in Tokyo and one you must try during your visit.
+It can be a chance to speak with locals as in Japan, an onsen is the perfect place to socialise with one another.

 On our first trip to Tokyo, we chose to stay in a ryokan with an onsen.
-Ryokans can be expensive but they are a once in a lifetime type of experience, so we do think you should add it to your travel plans.
+Ryokans can be expensive, but they are a once-in-a-lifetime type of experience, so we do think you should add it to your travel plans.
 If you are on a budget, rest assured that you can find an array of ryokan options for all budgets.
 Here's a list of the best ryokans in Tokyo.

-5. Dress up as an Oiran
+4. Dress up as an Oiran

 The makeover takes up to 4 hours, and a professional will recreate your makeup, hair and pick the best kimono just for you.
 It's a great girly activity for girlfriends travelling together or for couples who want to dress up together.

 During this traditional experience, I was dressed as an oiran and my husband as a samurai.
-The ladies who run the business don't speak much English but after all these years, we still keep in touch and use an online translator to communicate.
+The ladies who run the business don't speak much English, but after all these years, we still keep in touch and use an online translator to communicate.

-8. Attend A Tea Ceremony
+5. Attend a Tea Ceremony

-The Japanese tea ceremony is a form of art and locals study it for years.
+The Japanese tea ceremony is a form of art, and locals study it for years.
 This is a great thing to do in Tokyo for any zen-lover.

-A traditional Japanese tea ceremony takes many hours but if time is precious, you can attend a shorter, slightly more informal tea ceremony created to accommodate tourists in Tokyo.
+A traditional Japanese tea ceremony takes many hours, but if time is precious, you can attend a shorter, slightly more informal tea ceremony created to accommodate tourists in Tokyo.

 Indulge in a matcha tea served alongside Wagashi (traditional Japanese desserts, made exclusively by hand) while wearing a kimono.